 And then they, and then you or they, you now think you’re a loser ’cause no one showed up and you put all this work into the live stream and you think you’re not good enough.
 Right?
 And therefore, you give up on live streaming or you don’t live stream consistently at all and your results suck.

 You need to consider all the replay love.
 Now, particularly on YouTube, after you live stream, your video then sits on YouTube, which is a massive search engine.
-So if you optimise a video, you can get views after the replay, right?
+If you optimise a video, you can get views after the replay, right?

 And on Facebook, I know people have feelings, some people are like, I hate Facebook.
 But Facebook live is amazing because you can then run that video as an ad and get views cheaply.